ietf-rats-wg/eat/draft-ietf-rats-eat.md

 {::include nc-cddl/nested-token-cbor.cddl}
 ~~~~

-For JSON-encoded EATs, the addition of further types is accomplished by augmenting the $JSON-Nested-Token-Or-Detached-Digest-Type and $JSON-Nested-Token-Or-Detached-Digest-Value sockets.
+For JSON-encoded EATs, the addition of further types is accomplished by augmenting the $JSON-Selector-Type and $JSON-Selector-Value sockets.
 For JSON-encoded EATs, Nested-Token is defined as a JSON-Nested-Token.

 ~~~~CDDL
 {::include nc-cddl/nested-token-json.cddl}